code-lab-org/nost-tools/docs/source/resources_library/common_issues/index.rst

 .. dropdown:: Why doesn't my managed application start up?

     This is commonly caused by the NOS-T manager starting up before the managed application.
 Sometimes, even if you start up the manager last, delays in initializing the managed application can cause timing problems.
-The initialization process is described :ref: `here <controlEvents>`.
+The initialization process is described :ref:`here <controlEvents>`.
 In particular, repeated NTP requests on the managed application can delay the startup enough so that the manager sends out its initialization messages before the application is ready.
-In the case of the :ref: `FireSat+ <fireSatExampleTop>` example applications, you should wait until you see the following message in your IDE console:
+In the case of the :ref:`FireSat+ <fireSatExampleTop>` example applications, you should wait until you see the following message in your IDE console

     .. code-block::